 - Thank them for their time and effort

 - Apologize for things that you clearly did wrong or by mistake

 - Be polite

-- Address your fundamental differences, but don’t be an ass
+- Address your fundamental differences, but don’t be an jerk about it

 - NEVER become emotional